World News | Biden, Xi Hold 'candid and Constructive' Discussion on Bilateral, Regional and Global Issues During Phone Call: WH | LatestLY

 "We also expect the two leaders to cover a range of other regional and global issues including efforts to advance the denuclearisation of the Korean Peninsula.

-"On economic and trade issues, President Biden will likely reiterate concerns about the People's Republic of China's unfair economic practices and convey that the US will continue to take actions to protect our economic and national security interests includes among other things, ensuring a fair and level playing field for American workers as well technology from being used to undermine our national security,” the official said.
+"On economic and trade issues, President Biden will likely reiterate concerns about the People's Republic of China's unfair economic practices and convey that the US will continue to take actions to protect our economic and national security interests includes among other things, ensuring a fair and level playing field for American workers as well technology from being used to undermine our national security,” the official said ahead of the Biden-Xi conversation.

 Observing that in many conversations with Xi, Biden has consistently underscored the critical importance of respect for human rights, the official said they expect Biden will again raise concerns regarding the erosion of Hong Kong's autonomy, and PRC human rights abuses, including in Xinjiang.